Fl4gu1z0wsky/CEH/README.md

    -oX Requests that XML output be directed to the given filename.
    -oG (grepable output).
 It is a simple format that lists each host on one line and can be trivially searched and parsed with standard Unix tools such as grep, awk, cut, sed, diff, and Perl.
    -sX (Xmas scan).
 Sets the FIN, PSH, and URG flags, lighting the packet up like a Christmas tree.
+   -T (can go from 0 to 5, e.g. -T4) To increase the speed and intensity of the scan.
+   -p <port ranges> Only scan specified ports.
+   -r (Don't randomize ports).

 **Ports**